 In Key Stage 2 teachers and support staff use Schofield & Sims Complete Comprehension series, a structured programme for teaching reading comprehension skills.
 It covers an impressive breadth of genre, subject matter and style, including a range of extracts from popular contemporary authors and from classic texts.
 Staff consistently model and make explicit reading skills through thinking aloud their understanding across the curriculum.

 Reading for pleasure is a guiding principle at Starks Field.
-We know that reading for pleasure is the single biggest indicator of a child’s future success.
-We aim to build a strong community of readers, which in turn will develop a culture of reading for pleasure across our school, with every teacher taking responsibility for promoting a love of reading.
-We have worked hard to develop our reading environment, ensuring that our book corners are comfortable and inviting, installing reading huts in our outside areas and holding regular story cafés and library events.
+We know that reading is the single biggest indicator of a child’s future success.
+We aim to build a strong community of readers which in turn will develop a culture of reading for pleasure across our school, with every teacher taking responsibility for promoting a love of reading.
+We have worked hard to develop our reading environment, ensuring that our book corners are comfortable and inviting, our book shelves grow and evolve with the pupils’ interests, needs and curriculum, reading huts in our outside areas are used by all children and regular story cafés and library events take place.

 At Starks Field we understand that it is important for pupils to have control over their own reading activities by selecting books aligned to their developing reading interests, as this promotes reading motivation, engagement, effort and commitment.

 Parents and carers are strongly encouraged to be actively involved in their children’s reading at all ages by listening to their children read, asking children questions about their reading, reading to their children and promoting a home environment where books and reading are valued by modelling reading for pleasure.

 In Key Stage 1 the children in RWI phonics groups take home a RWI Storybook that is matched to their phonic knowledge.
 They take home one of the following at least once a week: